Tuck-Williamson/CS601-TheBestDBEver/README.md

-#CSCI 601 - Spring 2024 - Citadel
+# CSCI 601 - Spring 2024 - Citadel

-This is the shared project for TheBestDBEver group.
+This is the shared project for "TheBestDBEver" group.